Colorado sports store going out of business after its Nike, Colin Kaepernick boycott

 Breaking News Emails

 "Being a sports store and not having Nike jerseys is kind of like being a gas station without gas.
-They have a virtual monopoly on jerseys," Martin told NBC News on Thursday.
+They have a virtual monopoly on jerseys," he told NBC News on Thursday.

 Martin decided Sunday that his business couldn't go on and started marking down goods 40 percent off.
 He estimated that it'll take four weeks to liquidate all his inventory.

 “For 21 years, this was my baby.
 I built this from a kiosk.
-Now I feel like I'm leaving under a cloud of darkness," Martin said.
+Now, I feel like I'm leaving under a cloud of darkness," he said.
 "But I feel good inside, that I didn't put profit over principle.
-That’s what makes it earlier to live with."
+That’s what makes it easier to live with."

-Back in the 2016 NFL season, Kaepernick took a knee during the national anthem, as a protest against racism against African Americans.
-Other players joined Kaepernick, sparking a backlash from critics who believed they were disrespecting America.
+Back in the 2016 NFL season, Kaepernick took a knee during the national anthem protesting racism against African-Americans.
+Other players joined Kaepernick, leading to a backlash from critics who believed they were disrespecting America.

-Kaepernick opted out of his contract with the 49ers, following the 2016 campaign and no team has signed him since, leading to a lawsuit against the NFL accusing the owners of collusion.
+Kaepernick opted out of his contract with the 49ers following the 2016 campaign and no team has signed him since, leading to a lawsuit against the NFL accusing its owners of collusion.

-While Martin now faces financial defeat, the 64-year-old store owner said he was already headed for the sidelines — sacked by the internet.
+Martin, 64, said his business was already headed for the sidelines due to the internet.

+"That's a big part of it," he said, referring to the Nike boycott's effect on the store closure, "but it's not all of it."

-Despite Martin's boycott of Nike apparel, Prime Time Sports showed a $13,000 spike in sales this past November and December, compared to those same two months in 2017.
+Despite Martin's boycott of Nike apparel, Prime Time Sports showed a $13,000 spike in sales in November and December, compared to those same two months in 2017.

 "That really amazed me," Martin said, "until I realized that seven of my competitors within 30 miles had closed and that was driving my sales.
 I was just the last one standing."